swaldtmann/confluence_spaces/README.md

 # confluence_spaces

 A Python script to fetch information about spaces from Atlassian Confluence Server or Datacenter.
+Written to a UTF-8 CSV.
+On Mac the resulting CSV file is not correctly importable into MS Excel.
+Special characters will be malformed.
+MD Excel on Windows works fine.

 ## Create Environment

     pipenv install
     pipenv shell

 ## create .env file

     vi .env

 Add the following with the correct data for your purpose